Remote Viewing

 • Stage 3: Dimensional qualities

-• Stage 4: Complex/abstract perceptions
+• Stage 4: Complex and abstract perceptions

 • Stage 5: Signal line interrogation

-• Stage 6: Detailed modeling & sketching
+• Stage 6: Detailed modeling and sketching

 🌙